Greatest of the Great

 Afternoon / evening

 Now you’ve walked up a thirst, stop for some wine tasting on the way to Ballarat.
-Don’t miss Best’s Wines, Grampians Estate and Mount Langi Ghiran.
+Don’t miss Best’s Wines, Grampians Estate or Pomonal Estate.

 Let the good times continue to flow as you arrive in Ballarat, with it’s flourishing brewing scene, before checking into The Provincial.
 The Provincial is 1909 on the outside and modern on the inside – with buzzing European restaurant Lola and luxe accommodation available.
 The menu is locally sourced and seasonally driven.
 The wine list is creative and extensive.
 It’s a boutique experience in the heart of Ballarat, and the rooms look just as good as the food tastes.